ggmohanasundaram/skyhubdigital/README.md

   Note :
       Decorator pattern has been used to calculate Import and Sales Tax.

-    ShoppingApplication.java  (skyhubdigital/src/main/java/org/skyhubdigital/com/salestax/) - This class has been used a sample orchestration file to execute the workflow like add products to cart and invole printbill.
+    ShoppingApplication.java  (skyhubdigital/src/main/java/org/skyhubdigital/com/salestax/) - This class has been used as a sample orchestration file to execute the workflow like add products to cart and invoke printbill.
     ShoppingApplicationTest.java (skyhubdigital/src/test/java/org/skyhubdigital/com/salestax/) - It is unit test class used to provide various inputs to test the code.